NALTP/Rules/README.md

     - (e) Total caps scored;
     - (f) A 5-minute OFM round-robin tournament with one player from each team.
 The player must be rostered on the team, and the captain will be allowed to choose the player.
   - (4) If the seeding of one team is determined in a three-or-more team tiebreaker but other seeds aren't, tiebreak rules continue as they are and do not reset for the remaining teams.

-#### Section C - Rounds
-  - (1) Initial round of any number of teams announced by the CRC - “Play-in round.”
-  - (2) First round of 8 teams (quarterfinals) - "Equidistant Eight."
-  - (3) Second round of 4 teams (semifinals) - "Foci Four."
-  - (4) Final round of 2 teams (finals) - “Superball”, “Muperball”, and “Nuperball.”
 ___
 ### Article IX - Cheating